 The Advent of the Hahn Tapered Implant System

-After the NobelReplace tapered implant system was launched in 1997, Dr. Hahn continued placing and restoring impants at a relentless pace, completing thousands of cases.
+After the NobelReplace® tapered implant system was launched in 1997, Dr. Hahn continued placing and restoring implants at a relentless pace, completing thousands of cases.
 This experience afforded clinical observations that would serve as the basis for a new implant design that Dr. Hahn considers his best.

 “I had been placing implants for decades, and there were still problems we could solve with a new design.
 I had this implant that would be even easier for doctors to place, with a simpler drilling protocol and a thread design that would allow for efficient placement and a high degree of primary stability.”

-To take his design concept to the next level, Dr. Hahn began pursuing alternatives, an effort that led him to the implant manufacturing division of Glidewell Laboratories.
-“I couldn’t have it manufactured on my own, and certainly not at a price that would make implant therapy affordable for more patients.
-I knew a lot of the Glidewell people from my days at Steri-Oss and Nobel Biocare, and they were happy to work with me.”
+To take his design concept to the next level, Dr. Hahn began pursuing alternatives, an effort that led him to the implant manufacturing division of Glidewell Dental.
+“I couldn’t have it manufactured on my own, and certainly not at a price that would make implant therapy affordable for more patients.”

 “We were able to fine-tune a design that accounts for everything I’ve learned since the original tapered implant came out nearly 20 years ago.
 They translated my conceptual drawings into prototypes and then into implants that could be placed with great efficiency, zeroing in on the exact thread design needed to keep the implant engaged with a maximum amount of bone.”